Part 1 - Before You Start

 Timing - The first piece of advice I would offer is that before you start packing everything down, try to be sure of the timing.
 If you’re not sure, then wait.
 The Lord confirmed that it was time to start deputation in April of 2017, but we didn’t leave our home until May 2018, over a year later.
 The Lord is never in a hurry.
 At the time I didn’t know we would still be in our home a full year later and so I had a yard sale and sold a lot of things I could have used over the course of time.
 Not only could I have used those items, but I also could have enjoyed my home a bit longer.
-With that being said, I would suggest waiting until the Lord makes things a bit clearer before getting rid of things and packing things down.
+With that being said, I would suggest waiting until the Lord makes things a bit clearer before getting rid of things and packing everything down.

 Getting rid of things - During the year waiting period, I was able to sort through junk drawers and paperwork and also organize my Bible school notes and keepsakes.
 I was able to get rid of everything that wasn’t needed and organize the stuff we would be keeping, but weren’t using, so it was ready to be packed down when the time came.